How to Enhance Appearance of Your KB Using CSS

-Enhance the appearance of your ProProfs Knowledge Base site with Cascading Style Sheets (CSS).
+Enhance the appearance of your Knowledge Base site with Cascading Style Sheets (CSS).
 Customize colors, fonts, and layouts to create a visually appealing and unique experience.

 Note: Each site comes with default CSS styles.